Gérard Roussel

-Gérard Roussel (1500–1550) was a French cleric, a student of Jacques Lefèvre d'Étaples and later a member, with his former teacher, of the Circle of Meaux around Guillaume Briçonnet, bishop of Meaux.
-This group was characterized by evangelical sensibilities, but all the while remaining Catholics, at a time when religious identities were unclear and a matter of dispute, due to the very recent Protestant Reformation.
-Gérard Roussel, along with Jacques Lefèvre d'Étaples, was described by the historian Thierry Wanegffelen as being "between two pulpits", that of Rome and that of Geneva where Jean Calvin would settle permanently in 1541, and, more generally, between Catholicism and Protestantism.
+Gérard Roussel (1500–1550) was a French cleric and a member (with his former teacher Jacques Lefèvre d'Étaples) of the Circle of Meaux around Guillaume Briçonnet, bishop of Meaux.
+This group was characterized by evangelical sensibilities, but remained Catholic, at a time when religious identities were unclear and a matter of dispute, due to the very recent Protestant Reformation.

+Roussel, along with his teacher and friend Jacques Lefèvre d'Étaples, was described by the historian Thierry Wanegffelen as being "between two pulpits", that of Rome and that of Geneva where Jean Calvin would settle permanently in 1541, and, more generally, between Catholicism and Protestantism.

-When the Circle of Meaux was broken up in 1525, Roussel, like most of its members and unlike Guillaume Farel, stayed within the Catholic Church.
+The Circle of Meaux was broken up in 1525.
+Roussel, like most of its members and unlike Guillaume Farel, stayed within the Catholic Church.
 He then became the personal preacher of Marguerite of Navarre, queen consort of Navarre; under her patronage, he became bishop of the diocese of Oloron, within the kingdom of Navarre, in 1536.
 Jean Calvin addressed on this occasion a letter to Roussel, mostly condemnatory, in which he said :

 You [Roussel], who were once blaming the excesses of the Roman clergy, now accept a dignity that forces you to recognize the Mass, although you see it as idolatry, and to pronounce excommunications, although you recognize their injustice.